Leith Hub Meanwhile Use Project

 This exciting new hub will consist of upcycled shipping containers housing artists’ studios, as well as a number of wooden market stalls to be re-configured by local groups.
 The community are focusing on activity around Gardening and Growing, Food and Drink, Sports Exercise and Play, Arts and Education, and Social and Small Business Enterprise.
-The project steering group are planning a launch event in June as part of the Leith Festival.
+The project steering group are planning a launch event once the infrastructure is in place.

 The funding from Leith Chooses will help establish the infrastructure to develop our plans.
 Thank you!

 From April 2018 until 2021, Out of the Blue will be working with project partners from the The City of Edinburgh Council, Civic Soup and Reiach & Hall Architects, alongside the people of Leith to transform the disused former Tram Depot site at 165A Leith Walk into an ever-evolving, community-run space.

 Our vision is to create vibrant and welcoming social enterprise and creative arts hub that puts community collaboration at the centre of developing plans and offers the perfect place to meet and make friends, eat, have fun and share ideas in a communal space in the heart of Leith.

 This will be something exciting and authentically different, with the local community leading the way on defining the approach, events and architecture of the site.